BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <p style="margin-top:24px;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-auth0.png" width=700 height=346 loading="lazy"></p>

+When you sign up to use ReadyRemit, Brightwell creates a configuration for your app in the Auth0 ReadyRemit account, and provides you with a *client_id* and a *client_secret* which, at start up, your app reads from an enviroment file, and trades (via an API call to Auth0) for an *access_token*.
+This *access_token* gives your app access to ReadyRemit REST API operations:

+DIAGRAM

 # Implementing use cases

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.